Skip to content

 Function Key Configuration

 Character strings (including command keys) can be associated with programmable function keys using the ⎕PFKEY system function.
-When running a Dyalog Session through RIDE, ⎕PFKEY can be used to define/display the keystrokes for a designated function key; however, that function key does not acquire the defined set of keystrokes, rendering ⎕PFKEY of no real use.
+When running a Dyalog Session through Ride, ⎕PFKEY can be used to define/display the keystrokes for a designated function key; however, that function key does not acquire the defined set of keystrokes, rendering ⎕PFKEY of no real use.
 Instead, function keys should be set through the Shortcuts tab of the Preferences dialog box.

 Operating System Terminal/Command Window Interaction

-Features that rely on interaction with an operating system terminal/command window (that is, ⎕SR and )SH or )CMD with no argument) cannot work in a Dyalog Session that is running through RIDE.
-Instead of behaving as documented in the Dyalog APL Language Reference Guide, their behaviour depends on the way in which the interpreter and RIDE combined to start a Dyalog Session:
+Features that rely on interaction with an operating system terminal/command window (that is, ⎕SR and )SH or )CMD with no argument) cannot work in a Dyalog Session that is running through Ride.
+Instead of behaving as documented in the Dyalog APL Language Reference Guide, their behaviour depends on the way in which the interpreter and Ride combined to start a Dyalog Session:

-• If the interpreter was started by RIDE, then:
+• If the interpreter was started by Ride, then:

 • ⎕SR generates a trappable error